-Forty-two of Ohio's 88 counties' standard parenting time schedules are age specific-providing different schedules for children of different ages.
-The age categories vary widely among these 42 counties.
+Forty-five of Ohio's 88 counties' standard parenting time schedules are age specific-providing different schedules for children of different ages-up three from 2020.
+The age categories vary widely among these 45 counties.
 Several of these schedules are minimally age sensitive, with very crude age categories.
 This is not the sort of age-sensitivity that is supported by research on child well-being.
 Furthermore, being appropriately age sensitive does not mean depriving young children of significant time with each of their parents.
-Doing so is not supported by research on outcomes for children; the research
+Doing so is not supported by research on outcomes for children; the research supports shorter gaps between the child being with each parent, not less time or less frequent time with one of the parents.